You can easily enter, edit, and publish Church Slavonic texts in standard, popular software.

 The Slavonic Computing Initiative also provides the Church Slavonic Converter Extension.
 It allows you to convert Church Slavonic documents into Unicode from UCS, HIP and other legacy codepages.
 It converts a selection, or if no selection is made, the entire document.
 The source code is available on GitHub.

-There are still a number of bugs:
+There are still some bugs:

 as hyphenation symbol.
 As a workaround to this bug, you can enable the ss01